All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Pending Delete Period

-After all periods have ended, the domain becomes available for registration by any user on a general basis.
-This is perfectly legal, but not pleasant for the previous owner.
+After all periods have expired, the domain becomes available for registration by any user on a general basis.
+This is completely legal, but not pleasant for the previous owner.

-Most likely, a brand, reputation, etc., was built around the domain name.
-Due to the late payment of the bill, this domain will pass to other owners who may use it for their purposes.
+Most likely, a brand, reputation, etc. was built around the domain name.
+Due to a late payment of the bill, this domain will pass to other owners who may use it for their purposes.
 Domain registrars, for example, may automatically park domains that have a reputation (backlinks, traffic, etc.) and list them for sale at a very high price.
 Advertising may also be added.

 Реєстратор виставив прострочений домен на продаж за ціною 2199 дол.